AED Training in Reno & Sparks: How to Save a Life with an Automated External Defibrillator

 Is not breathing or only gasping

-Shout for help and call 911 or direct someone else to do so.
+Shout for assistance and call 911, or direct someone else to do so.

-Ask someone nearby to find the AED—they’re often located near entrances, restrooms, elevators, or security desks.
-Look for signs with a heart and a lightning bolt.
+Have a bystander locate the AED—it’s usually near entrances, elevators, restrooms, or security desks.
+Look for a sign with a heart and lightning bolt.

 If the person is not breathing, begin chest compressions immediately.

-Push hard and fast in the center of the chest (100–120 compressions per minute).
+Push hard and fast in the center of the chest at 100–120 compressions per minute.

-Expose the person’s chest and remove any clothing or moisture.
+Expose the person’s chest and remove clothing or moisture.

-Attach the AED pads as shown on the pictures (usually one on the upper right chest, the other on the lower left side)
+Place the pads as illustrated: one on the upper right chest, the other on the lower left side.

 If the AED says “shock advised,” make sure no one is touching the person and press the flashing shock button.

-After the shock, resume CPR immediately for 2 minutes or until the AED tells you to stop for reanalysis.
+Resume CPR immediately for 2 minutes or until the AED instructs a reanalysis.

 Continue CPR and deliver additional shocks as advised.